 Directions

-1. Begin by soaking the rice noodles in warm water for 20-30 minutes until softened, then drain.
+- Soak the rice noodles in warm water for 20–30 minutes until they’re soft, then drain.

-2. In a pan, heat a tablespoon of oil over medium heat, and add your choice of protein.
-Cook until fully cooked and set aside.
+- Heat a tablespoon of oil in a pan over medium heat, add your protein and cook through, then set aside.

-4. Add bean sprouts, tamarind paste, fish sauce or soy sauce, and sugar.
-Toss everything together for a few minutes, ensuring the noodles soak up the flavors.
+- Add bean sprouts, tamarind paste, fish sauce (or soy sauce) and sugar.
+Toss for a few minutes so noodles soak up the sauce.

 Cooking Tips and Advice